Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava/developer/DatasetUrls.md

 In addition to the use of the credentials file for setting the region, as described above, the region may be set using the `aws.region` Java System Property, or the `AWS_REGION` environment variable.
 Note that a region set within the credentials file for the `default` profile will take precedence over all others.
 Possible values for the region code can be found in the [AWS Regional endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#regional-endpoints){:target="_blank"} documentation.

+When running in AWS and accessing objects from S3, it is better to avoid the use of a credentials file when possible.
+One way to do that is to attach an IAM Policy role to the EC2 instance or lambda function in which your code is running.
+For more information on IAM Profiles, please visit the [AWS User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html){:target="_blank"}.

 The following examples show how one could access the same GOES 16 data file across a variety of Object Store technologies (special thanks to the [NOAA Big Data project's](https://www.noaa.gov/big-data-project){:target="_blank"}):